 What is Postmates?

-Postmates is a food and consumer goods delivery service founded in 2011 and acquired by Uber in 2020.
-Today they serve over 500 cities around the world and are in most major U.S. cities including San Francisco, Denver, Orlando, and Chicago.
+Today, Postmates serves over 500 cities worldwide and is available in most major U.S. cities, including San Francisco, Denver, Orlando, and Chicago.
 Like most gig delivery companies, you work as an independent contractor and can work when you want, accepting orders in the mobile app as you can.
-What really stands out to me, is that you can do this side gig literally anytime.
+What really stands out to me is that you can do this side gig literally anytime.
 Their app is available 24/7, 365 days a year.

 How does it work?